min2ha/ukwa-site/content/target/37543/index.en.md

   "subject": "EU Referendum"
 }

-# National Student, The: 8 things that will probably happen if Britain leaves the EU

 If the UK decides to leave Europe it outlines the most likely things that will happen regarding Scottish vote, expats, and various other topics.